This page is part of © FOTW Flags Of The World website

 Société Nautique de Larmor-Plage

-Flag of SNL - Image by Ivan Sache, 4 October 2010/P>
+Flag of SNL - Image by Ivan Sache, 4 October 2010

 Société Nautique de Larmor-Plage (SNL, website) was the first yacht club founded in the Lorient Harbor, in 1872, as the Société Nautique et d'Instruction Navale de Lorient (SNINL).
 After the Second World War, the club was relocated in the municipality of Larmor-Plage, at the entrance of the harbor, close to the Kernevel fort, and took its current name.